Harley-Davidson Motorcycle Truck (1913–1915)

 Postal Service Testing in 1912–1913

 Before production, Harley-Davidson reportedly tested prototype Motorcycle Trucks with the Milwaukee branch of the U.S. Postal Service during the winter of 1912–1913.
-That detail is important because it shows the concept was tied to real delivery work rather than novelty marketing.
-It also places the Motorcycle Truck within Harley-Davidson's broader history of postal-service motorcycles and working fleet machines.
+The reported test ties the concept to real delivery work rather than novelty marketing and places the Motorcycle Truck within Harley-Davidson's broader history of postal-service motorcycles and working fleet machines.

 Technical Specifications